Nikorasu/MiscPython/README.md

 This is my version of the classic Matrix code-rain animation, for the terminal.
 Made this as a personal challenge on New Year's, and it turned out pretty nice.
 I've since made improvements, some alternate versions, and added Japanese kana.
 Might be Linux only, `Ctrl+C` to quit.
-Future updates will be in separate git.
+[New version here!](https://github.com/Nikorasu/MatrixCode)

+---

+## Snake

+This is a terminal-based Snake game I made, without using additional libraries.
+It's pretty basic, play area fills the terminal, so resize it to your liking.
+Use arrow keys or wasd to move, `q` to quit.
+To get arrow keys working, Esc key won't work quite right, and needs 3 presses.

 ---